onap/dcaegen2/platformdoc/docs/components/dcae-cli/blueprint-generator/blueprint_generator.rst

 What is the Blueprint Generator?
 ++++++++++++++++++++++++++++++++
 The blueprint generator is a java rewrite of the tosca lab python tool.
-The point of this tool is to be able to take a component spec for a given micro-service and translate that component spec into a blueprint yaml file that can be used during deployment. rin
+The point of this tool is to be able to take a component spec for a given micro-service and translate that component spec into a blueprint yaml file that can be used during deployment.

 Steps to run the blueprint generator:
 +++++++++++++++++++++++++++++++++++++

-1. Download the zip file from Nexus by clicking `here <https://nexus.onap.org/service/local/repositories/releases/content/org/onap/dcaegen2/platform/cli/blueprint-generator/1.0.0/blueprint-generator-1.0.0-bundle.tar.gz` or "wget https://nexus.onap.org/service/local/repositories/releases/content/org/onap/dcaegen2/platform/cli/blueprint-generator/1.0.0/blueprint-generator-1.0.0-bundle.tar.gz"
+1. Download the zip file from Nexus by clicking `here <https://nexus.onap.org/service/local/repositories/releases/content/org/onap/dcaegen2/platform/cli/blueprint-generator/1.2.0/blueprint-generator-1.2.0-bundle.tar.gz>`_ or "wget https://nexus.onap.org/service/local/repositories/releases/content/org/onap/dcaegen2/platform/cli/blueprint-generator/1.2.0/blueprint-generator-1.2.0-bundle.tar.gz"

 2. Unzip the the tar file

-3. You should see blueprint-generator-1.0.0 directory created (also a lib folder in this directory)
+3. You should see blueprint-generator-1.2.0 directory created (also a lib folder in this directory)

-4. If you are in linux run the following command: "java -cp blueprint-generator/lib/blueprint-generator-1.0.0.jar:blueprint-generator/lib/* org.onap.blueprintgenerator.core.BlueprintGenerator"
+4. If you are in linux run the following command: "java -cp blueprint-generator/lib/blueprint-generator-1.2.0.jar:blueprint-generator/lib/* org.onap.blueprintgenerator.core.BlueprintGenerator"

-5. If you are in windows run this command java -cp "lib/blueprint-generator-1.0.0.jar;lib/\*" org.onap.blueprintgenerator.core.BlueprintGenerator.
+5. If you are in windows run this command java -cp "lib/blueprint-generator-1.2.0.jar;lib/\*" org.onap.blueprintgenerator.core.BlueprintGenerator.

 6. These commands mean that it will run java, find a path to the jar that we want to run along with all of the dependencies that we need, then you add the path to the main method.
 If done correctly you should see a list of all of the flags you can add.